tommcd09/spotify-database/README.md

 ## Data

 The data comes from [this Kaggle data set](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv), which is licensed under the [Community Data License Agreement – Sharing, Version 1.0](https://cdla.dev/sharing-1-0/).
 The data consists of two .csv files, one for tracks and one for artists.
-However, in the completed database, the data the data is normalized into five tables according to the following schema:
+However, in the completed database, the data is normalized into five tables according to the following schema:

 [Final DB Schema](images/diagram2.png)